Galzai/MK32/README.md

 ## Defining your keyboard
 In order to wire your desired keyboard (if handwired) I reccomend checking out: https://geekhack.org/index.php?topic=87689.0

 In order to define your keyboard:
 - Modify keboard_config.h for your desired keyboard size, features, gpio pins etc.
-- Modify keymap.c for your desired layouts (multiple layers in progress).
+- Modify keymap.c for your desired layouts.

 ## To Implement:
-- Layers
 - Split functionlity (with multiple keypads).
+- macros.
+- battery level indication.
+- connection switching.
+- potentiometer (volume etc).
+- modify keymap via webserver.